 Texting before the first date can be tricky or helpful, depending on how you play it.
-I would probably need more than two hands to count on my fingers the number of times I’ve agreed on a date, but leading up to it either:
+How many times have you agreed to a date and then leading up to it either:

 – Cancelled at the last minute.

 – Or even worse, totally forgotten about the date.

 The first date is a slippery affair.
 It can also be counterintuitive–playing it too ‘by the books’ when you’re texting makes the other person think they’ve won you over, and there’s no challenge.
 But if you don’t text at all, they might assume you’re not serious about meeting.